thalesdemo/safenet-auth-api/README.md

 <h1>SafeNet RESTful Authentication Gateway</h1>

-🚀 Get Started with Our SafeNet RESTful Authentication Gateway on [Docker Hub](https://hub.docker.com/r/thalesdemo/safenet-auth-api)!

-👉 Alternately, deploy this project directly using our JAR file!
-Check out the [jar](https://github.com/thalesdemo/safenet-auth-api/tree/main/jar) folder in our repository for step-by-step instructions.
+👉 Deploy this project directly using our setup script!
+Follow the instructions below to get started.

 <h2>Important Notice</h2>